MuntakimMukitArtho/readme-template/README.md

 ###### Artho

 ### Paragraph
-<p>This is Muntakim MUkit Artho.
+<p>This is Muntakim Mukit Artho.
 I am 22 years old.
 I am from Bangladesh.</p>

  ### Italic text
  _this is an italic text_